haganjam/plant-soil-feedback/01-plan/01-pre-registration/03-analysis-plan.md

 model to analyse this experiment:

 $$log(L_{i}) = \alpha + \beta_1\text{N}_{i} + \beta_2\text{M}_{i} + \beta_3\text{N}_{i}\text{M}_{i} + \epsilon_{i}$$

 $$\epsilon_{i} \sim Normal(0, \sigma_{residual})$$ Based on this model,
 we can set-up the statistical hypotheses as follows:

 $$H_0: \beta_3 \ge 0$$ $$H_A: \beta_3 \lt 0$$

-Therefore, if $\beta_3$ is significantly less than zero (i.e. $P<0.025$), we would interpret this as evidence that plant-soil feedback does become stronger with increasing N.
+Therefore, if $\beta_3$ is significantly less than zero, $P<0.025$, we would interpret this as evidence that plant-soil feedback does become stronger with increasing N.

 ### Simulated data